Universal Statistics of Measurement-Induced Entanglement in Tomonaga-Luttinger liquids: Results

 \subsection{Universal Scaling of Cumulants in the $\zeta\ra0 $ Limit}

 The cumulants of MIE are most revealing of measurement physics in the $\zeta \to 0$ limit, corresponding to maximal separation between the unmeasured parties.
 This regime is especially relevant for two reasons.
 First, MIE was originally proposed as a measure of average “localizable entanglement’’ (LE) \cite{PhysRevLett.92.027901, PhysRevA.71.042306} between two \textit{distant} parties after measuring the rest of the system.
 Second, in this limit the non-trivial winding function \eqref{generalizedwinding}, absent in the forced case, governs critical behavior, revealing true measurement averaged contributions \cite{Lin2023probingsign, PhysRevB.109.195128, khanna2025measurementinducedentanglementconformalfield}.
-In particular, we find that the cumulants scale as (see Appendix~\ref{cumulantsappendix})
+In particular, we find that the cumulants scale as,

-where we find a change in qualitative behavior of the $l$-th cumulant at $nl=1/2$.
+for $l\in\mathbb Z_{>0}$.
+The derivation is given in Appendix~\ref{cumulantsappendix}, where we evaluate the corresponding moments in the $\zeta\to0$ limit, allowing the moment index to be analytically continued away from integer values.
+For the integer cumulants considered here, the leading scaling is the same as that of the $l$-th moment: $\kappa_l[S^{(n)}_{\m,A}]=\overline{(S^{(n)}_{\m,A})^l}+$ products of lower moments, and these products are subleading as $\zeta\to0$.
+As seen above, we find a change in qualitative behavior of the $l$-th cumulant at $nl=1/2$.
 Notably, for large enough $n$, we see that \textit{all} cumulants of MIE scale in the same manner: $\zeta^{g/2}$ with a multiplicative $1/\sqrt{\log(1/\zeta)}$ factor which breaks the usual power law scaling that one typically encounters in CFTs.
 Using the formulas derived in the previous section, we confirm the identical scaling across cumulants explicitly at $n=1$ for $l=1,2,$ and $3$ (see Fig.~\ref{plots}c).
 We remark that we have used the analytic expressions for this since the small-$\zeta$ regime where these scalings coincide lies beyond the numerical window accessible in this work.